brunompacheco/brunompacheco.github.io/_drafts/2023-06-14-literature-review-ml4co-1.md

     \max_{\theta\in \Theta} \, \frac{1}{|\mathcal{D}|} \sum_{I\in \mathcal{D}} m(I,a(\theta))
 .$$

-In other words, rather than searching for the best algorithm, one searches for the best parameter
+In other words, rather than searching for the best algorithm, one searches for the best vector of parameters.

-With respect to how ML models can be used in algorithms for CO, Bengio et al., 2021<d-cite key="bengio_machine_2021"></d-cite> proposed three categories of learning-based heuristics.
+With respect to how ML models can be used in algorithms for CO, Bengio et al.<d-cite key="bengio_machine_2021"></d-cite> proposed three categories of learning-based heuristics.
 Even though the categorization is not exhaustive (as will be seen later on), it is useful to show the possibilities that exist for applying ML models.

 At the "deepest" level, an ML model can be trained to take decisions within CO solvers, replacing costly computations or in the place of already existing heuristics within the solver.
-An example of this approach can be seen in <d-cite key="nair_solving_2021"></d-cite>, where the authors trained a deep learning model to select between variables for branching, within a branch-and-bound algorithm.
+An example of this approach can be seen in Nair et al.<d-cite key="nair_solving_2021"></d-cite>, where the authors trained a deep learning model to select between variables for branching, within a branch-and-bound algorithm.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">